-Azusa Farm & Gardens was founded in 1995 by plant collector/propagator Everett Chu and his wife Miriam.
+Azusa Farm & Gardens was originally founded in 1995 by plant collector/propagator Everett Chu and his wife Miriam.
 Today, Azusa consists of two sides: Our retail garden center and our landscape design and build services.

 Everett is a Certified Professional Horticulturalist (CPH), EcoPRO-certified, and a member of the Association of Professional Landscape Designers (APLD).
 He is also a longtime member and leader of the WSU Skagit County Master Gardener's club.